| |

 The

-Radar Book--2nd Edition is used in the United
+Radar Book--2nd Edition is used in training programs by

 States Power Squadrons Marine